-Are you confused to choose what to eat and what to avoid after braces?
+Do you need clarification about what to eat and avoid after braces?

-After getting braces, it is very confusing to choose food during that period.
-Especially hard and sticky foods can harm your braces and also cause pain.
+After getting braces, choosing food during that period is very confusing.
+Tricky and sticky foods can harm your braces and also cause pain.
 Braces are made as a big circle around your teeth, forcing the teeth to move in proper order.
-If you are finding the best way, then you are in the right direction.
+If you find the best way, you are in the right direction.

 Change Your Diet

 Take soft foods.
 Soft foods are the perfect food for braces.
-Sweet foods are less reasonable to harm your braces and also less probable to begin pain in teeth.
-You can eat some hard vegetables, but they must be steamed until they are soft and comfortable to eat.
+Sweet foods are less likely to harm your braces and also less probable to begin pain in your teeth.
+You can eat some hard vegetables, but they must be steamed until they are soft and comfortable.

 These are some soft foods: